rafiei91/Assignment---Scientific-Computing-using-Python-1/test/README.md

 This file uses _Scipy solver_ to test the code.

-The testing presedure is dune on the case number 1.
+The testing presedure is done on the case number 1.